jeffbski/bench-rest/README.md

 To make REST flows that are independent of each other, one often wants unique URLs and unique data, so one way to make this easy is to include special tokens in the `uri`, `json`, or `data`.

-Currently the token(s) replaced in the `uri`, `json`, or `data` are:
+Currently the token(s) replaced in the `uri`, `json`, or `body` are:

  - `#{INDEX}` - replaced with the zero based counter/index of the iteration

 Note: for the `json` property the `json` object is JSON.stringified, tokens substituted, then JSON.parsed back to an object so that tokens will be substituted anywhere in the structure.
+If subsitution is not needed (no `#{INDEX}` in the structure, then no copy (stringify/parse) will be performed.

 <a name="pre-post"/>
 ### Pre/post operation processing